Ian-VA/pisis/README.rst

 * A pysis fork that actually works with newer versions of USGS Isis
 * A new method for retrieving data from pixels via pixelinfo.py
+* New high-level functions for ease of processing through multiple missions of data
 * Quality of life changes that keep pysis up to date with newer python versions

 * Free software: BSD license